salvat1on/GodsEye_4.0/README.md

 GodsEye 4.0
 ------------------
+!!!!
+The tool is now private with added features and more in the works.
+This repo serves as a way to inquire about GodsEye !!!!

 GodsEye ( Gods Eye ) is a tool to access camera feeds in a selected country, state or city anywhere in the world.